 Households and businesses that are eligible to take advantage of the scheme have the installation and hardware costs of their connection subsidised to ensure their first year costs are no more than £400.

 To find out more about the scheme and whether your premises could be eligible please go to: https://basicbroadband.culture.gov.uk/

 What is the Better Broadband Scheme?

 The Scheme has been developed by the UK government to ensure that every household and business in the UK can access an affordable basic broadband service.
-We define an affordable service as one that costs no more than £400 a year including installation, equipment and monthly fee.
+We define an affordable service as one that costs no more than £400 a year including installation and equipment.